cianleypoldt/libmath/README.md

 A minimal C math library intended for personal use in simulation/graphics code.

 - Column-major layout by default.
-Define `ROW_MAJOR` before including the header to use row-major.
+Define `ROW_MAJOR` before including the header to use row-major
-- No dynamic allocations anywhere in the library.
+- No dynamic allocations anywhere in the library
 - All operations work on raw `f64*` buffers.
-No custom structs or composite types are provided or enforced.
+No custom structs or composite types are provided or enforced
 - Most functions follow the pattern: `fn(target, sourceA, sourceB, ...)`.
   `target` may alias one of the sources for in-place updates.

 ## Examples